Choosing the 10 best orchestras in the world was straightforward enough. We all agreed on the names, but it was the order that had us butting heads.

-The Budapest Festival Orchestra’s home center is in Hungary, and members are drawn from the country’s best up-and-coming young musicians.
-They aim to make Hungary a worldwide orchestral name and to give Budapest the international recognition it deserves.
+The Budapest Festival Orchestra’s home center is in Hungary, and members comprise the country’s best up-and-coming young musicians.
+It aims to make Hungary internationally recognized in the orchestral sphere.

-The orchestra runs its own festival called the Bridging Europe festival that focuses on a different nation’s culture each year.
+The orchestra runs its own festival called the Bridging Europe festival, which focuses on a different nation’s culture each year.
 Additionally, each year they give two free weeks of concerts to nursing homes, churches, S.O.S.
 Children’s Villages and synagogues.
 They often play for young audiences.
 They participate in the Choose Your Instrument program for elementary school children and the Cocoa Concert Series for young kids.

-The Budapest Festival Orchestra was awarded the 9th best orchestra globally, above the New York Philharmonics and the Boston Symphony Orchestra.
-They have received Gramophone awards and Grammy nominations.
-New York Magazine voted the BFO’s production of The Marriage of Figaro as the best classical music event of the year in 2013.
+The Budapest Festival Orchestra was awarded the 9th-best orchestra globally, above the New York Philharmonics and the Boston Symphony Orchestra.
+They have received Gramophone Awards and Grammy nominations.
+New York Magazine voted the BFO’s production of The Marriage of Figaro as the best classical music event of 2013.

-Trivia Facts: The conductor often invites young, internationally-acclaimed singers and musicians to perform with the Budapest Festival Orchestra.
-They are regular guests at important venues like Carnegie Hall, the Lincoln Center, The Royal Concertgebouw, London’s Royal Albert Hall, and more.
+Trivia: The conductor often invites young, internationally acclaimed singers and musicians to perform with the Budapest Festival Orchestra.
+They regularly play such esteemed venues as Carnegie Hall, the Lincoln Center, the Royal Concertgebouw, London’s Royal Albert Hall, and more.